Bahrain Guide: How price will be charged after VAT?

 Value Added Tax (VAT) was introduced in Bahrain on 1st January, 2019.
 The standard rate of 5% will be applicable on goods and services.
 However, there are few items on which tax will be subject to Zero rated and exempt.

 With VAT in Bahrain introduction, price will increase with the additional 5%.
 However, the thing to keep in mind is that, if you are in a business (and registered under VAT) other than a retailer, you can only add additional 5% to the price agreed only if the contract already made allows you.
 Otherwise, if the contact does not allow you, then you cannot increase the price agreed but you still be liable to pay VAT.
-This means that the price agreed to will be deemed as inclusive of VAT.
+This means that the price agreed to will be deemed as inclusive of VAT in Bahrain.